sean-galloway/Crime_and_Poverty/README.md

 1. Sean:
 * Add the raw Crime.csv file to the Resources file
 * Clean the crime data, limit to 2014-2019 and store in Resources/Crime_clean.csv
-* Store a clean "Crimes Agains Personst" csv file in Resources/Crime_Persons_clean.csv
+* Store a clean "Crimes Agains Persons" csv file in Resources/Crime_Persons_clean.csv
 * Create the zip code to city csv file and store Resources/ZipCode.csv
 2. Cora:
 * Use beutiful soup to grab the median housing data from each zip code